jxhou/ContentExplorer/design docs/AngularAnimation.md

 The most recent comprehensive animation demo code example using ng5.0.0 rc8 by Motias.
 10. [How To Style Angular Application Loading With Angular CLI Like a Boss](https://medium.com/@tomastrajan/how-to-style-angular-application-loading-with-angular-cli-like-a-boss-cdd4f5358554)
 About loading animation to be implemented.
+11. [Angular & Animations: bring life to your apps](https://medium.com/@aleixsuau/angular-animations-bring-life-to-your-apps-ca122e5db647) The best explanation about the animation syntax.